Fetal origins hypothesis: Ramadan fasting

 During Ramadan (of the lunar cycle) many Muslims around the world participate in a fast during the daylight hours of the lunar month.
 This fasting usually entails abstaining from food or drink for the daylight hours of the month.
 There are groups that are automatically exempt from having to participate such as the young, sick and old but the list of exemption does not officially include pregnant women (though they are most often allowed exemption).
 The majority of pregnant women however, choose to participate despite the hardship due to cultural and personal pressure.
 In several recent studies on the effects of fasting during Ramadan and Fetal Origins Hypothesis they have found many negative outcomes on children who were in utero during the fast.
 These outcomes were as numerous as a change in birth weight to the long term health of the affected.
 The studies were conducted primarily in Uganda and Iraq but had some smaller sections in Michigan and other places for control groups or specific studies.
 The effects on birth weight are negatively correlated with Ramadan fasting.
 Arab Muslim pregnancies that overlap with the Ramadan fast experienced a lower birth weight of 18 grams per child.
 The effect was slightly larger at a lower birth weight of 20-25 grams if Ramadan fell somewhere in the first or second trimester of the pregnancy.
 In utero exposure to Ramadan fasting has a negative effect on male birth rate causing a skewed sex ratio for total births.
 When exposure to the Ramadan fast takes place a month after conception it is correlated with a 13% decline in total births.
-The effects on exposed males and females is drastically different where the male birth rate drops by 26% the female birth rate only drops by 2.5% leading to the assumption that “male vulnerability” may be to blame.
+The effects on exposed males and females is drastically different where the male birth rate drops by 26% the female birth rate only drops by 2.5% leading to the assumption that "male vulnerability" may be to blame.
 In a study conducted in Uganda and Iraq on the levels of disability among those exposed to the fast while in utero they concluded that disability rates were much higher for those exposed when controlling for outside factors.
 Though the measure for disability differs by country the effect is still noticeable.
 For those born 9 months after Ramadan the likelihood of disability is higher than the surrounding population.
 The mean rate of disability in Uganda is 3.8% for the country but for those exposed the number is drastically higher at 22% mean disability rate.
 A similar effect can be observed in Iraq where the mean rate of disability is 1.5% but the disability rate of those exposed is 23%.
 In Uganda the recorded number of blind and deaf can be specifically recorded allowing one to see the effect on this specific disability to expose.
 Those born 9 months after Ramadan were 33% more likely to be blind and 64% more likely to be deaf than those not exposed in utero.
 The effects of exposure to the Ramadan fast can even be observed in mental disorders.
 In a study conducted in Uganda it was concluded that exposure to the fast, early in a pregnancy effectively doubles the likelihood of a person having a cognitive disorder of some kind.
 A similar discovery was made in Iraq where 63% higher likelihood of a cognitive disorder relative to the mean was discovered for all those exposed.
 Certain specific health effects have been observed for those exposed to in utero fasting.
 The reported signs of Anemia among the old were higher for those exposed during mid gestation, all other points in the gestation period were found to be insignificant.
-Anemia is caused by damage to the kidneys so the findings are consistent that the effect is noticeable during mid gestation when the kidneys are being developed.
+Anemia is caused by damage to the kidneys so the findings are consistent that the effect is noticeable during mid-gestation when the kidneys are developing.